terrier-org/terrier-core/doc/learning.md

     0 qid:NP1 1:0.6440567566141826 2:0.0 3:0.85986678612829 4:0.0 5:0.22902810555674746 6:0.21370705023195802 7:0.3992684087689166 #docid = 921940 docno = G34-15-0261249
 ```

-The header reports the name of the features. "score" means the model used to generate the sample, i.e. the first pass retrieval, in our case DPH.
+The first 7 lines is a header of comments which contains the name of each of the features.
+For instance, "score" denotes that the first feature is the weighting model scores that were used to generate the sample -- i.e. the first pass retrieval, in our case DPH.
 After the header, for each retrieved document for each query, there is a single line in the output.
 The label obtained from the qrels file is the first entry on each row.
+The remainder are featureId:featureValue pairs.
+The docno and docids are denoted after a comment mark.

 We repeat the retrieval step for the validation queries, this time from the 2003 TREC task: